Barile-Macchia Resolutions and the closed neighborhood ideal: Conclusion

 Two well-known and important generalisations of trees are the classes of chordal graphs and bipartite graphs.
 In view of \Cref{thm:Bm of trees}, it is natural to ask whether the closed neighborhood ideals of chordal graphs and bipartite graphs also satisfy the bridge-friendly condition.

 For closed neighborhood ideals of chordal graphs, our computations with SageMath\cite{Sage} show that every chordal graph with $8$ or fewer vertices admits a bridge-friendly ordering of the generators.
-On the other hand, the graph displayed in \cref{fig:nonbridgefriendly_chordal} provides an example of a chordal graph with nine vertices for which no ordering of $NI(G)$ is bridge-friendly.
+On the other hand, the graph displayed in \cref{fig:nonbridgefriendly_chordal} is the only chordal graph with nine vertices for which no ordering of $NI(G)$ is bridge-friendly.
 In fact, one can show directly in the following way that for any ordering of the minimal generators of $\G(NI(G))$, the ideal is not bridge-friendly:

 We have

 Let $>$ be an arbitrarily chosen but fixed ordering on $\G(NI(G))$.
 Without loss of generality, let $x_1x_2x_3x_4x_5>x_1x_2x_3x_4x_6>x_2x_3x_4x_5x_6$.
 Take

 Observe that the generators $x_5x_7$ and $x_6x_8$ can never be a gap of either $\sigma$ or $\tau$.
 Furthermore, $x_1x_2x_3x_4x_6$ (respectively, $x_1x_2x_3x_4x_5$) is a bridge of $\sigma$ (respectively, $\tau$).
 Now, for $\sigma$, the monomial $x_1x_2x_3x_4x_5$ is a gap.
 However, since $x_1x_2x_3x_4x_5>x_1x_2x_3x_4x_6$, we see that $\sigma$ is a potentially type-2 subset of $\G(NI(G))$.
 As for $\tau$, we observe that $x_1x_2x_3x_4x_6$ is a gap of $\tau$, and $x_1x_2x_3x_4x_5>x_1x_2x_3x_4x_6$.
 We proceed to show that $x_1x_2x_3x_4x_6$ is not a true gap of $\tau$.
 Indeed, $\tau\cup\{x_1x_2x_3x_4x_6\}$ has a new bridge $x_2x_3x_4x_5x_6$ dominated by $x_1x_2x_3x_4x_6$, and thus, $x_1x_2x_3x_4x_6$ cannot be a true gap of $\tau$.
 Therefore, $\tau$ is a potentially type-2 subset of $\G(NI(G))$.
 Now observe that